 In 2011, California pushed through legislation that credentialed the language abilities of high school graduates who could speak both English and another language to celebrate bilingualism.
 In 2013, Texas, New York and Illinois followed suit with their own legislation.
-Now, almost every state has adopted a version of that legislation called the Seal of Biliteracy.
-To see if your state has adopted the Seal of Biliteracy, please visit the official website here.
+Now, every state except South Dakota has adopted a version of that legislation called the Seal of Biliteracy.
+Visit the official Seal of Biliteracy website here.

 Because the Seal of Biliteracy is an award for students and it can be awarded by the state, by a school, by a county office or even by the school (all per the guidelines within the state’s policy), this is a terrific way to begin a conversation with a school when taking about youth exchange.

 Some states’ policies can be exclusive rather than inclusive, so you might also hear about the Global Seal of Biliteracy.
 This is a very similar credential for students, but it is designed for students who have an alternate path for language learning.
-For example, if you have a student who takes Chinese classes over the summer or on the weekends, a student who attends a private school that is excluded in the language of the state policy, or even a study abroad participant who does a gap year or goes abroad their senior year.
-AFS-USA is registered to be a provider of the Global Seal of Biliteracy, but students will have to take an approved assessment of proficiency that qualifies for the Seal at their own expense following their experience abroad.
+For example, if you have a student who takes Chinese classes over the summer or on the weekends, a student who attends a private school, or even a study abroad participant who does a gap year or goes abroad their senior year, they may be excluded in the language of the state policy.
+So, AFS-USA now provides language proficiency testing for a number of the semester and year study abroad programs so students have a credential associated with their new language abilities.

 Additionally, if you have a student who wants to go abroad in a country whose language does not align with the languages offered by the school, many of the states’ policies indicate that a student can take a proficiency test (only certain tests are acceptable) and use that measure of their language proficiency to make them eligible for the Seal or to even give them high school credit (in some cases).
 Language assessments are available by both ACTFL/Language Testing International (AAPPL Assessment or Oral Proficiency Interview with Writing Proficiency Test) and by Avant Assessment.
 Both companies offer virtual proctoring of the test so the students can test from home.